cqerl/cqerl/README.md

 *Native Erlang CQL driver*

-We needed a good erlang driver to talk CQL3 with a cassandra deployment.
-[One][1] only talks Thrift, and [the other][2] talks a dated CQL over Thrift, and has been stalled for 2 years, so we built one.
-It talks modern CQL3 over the [native binary protocol (v2)][3], can be used raw, or with managed connection pools, using [pooler][4].
+We needed a good erlang driver to talk CQL3 with a cassandra cluster.
+[One of the option][1] only talks Thrift, and [the other][2] talks a dated CQL over Thrift and has been stalled for 2 years.
+And so we built one that talks modern CQL3 over the cassandra's [native binary protocol (v2)][3], can be used raw, or with managed connection pools, using [pooler][4].

 *It currently is a work in progress though.
 Stay tuned*